We review the differences between public and private health insurance in Austria and how to apply for both.

 Austrian public health insurance covers mental healthcare.
 That said, there are some fields, such as psychotherapy, where reimbursement rates are quite low.
 However, for more acute care, like in-patient care in a hospital, insurance will cover most, if not all, treatment.
 Therefore, be sure to research your specific insurance carrier for coverage rates.

 Maternity care, including pre-birth check-ups, birth, and postpartum care, is all covered by public health insurance in Austria.
+You can find more information about this in our guide to having a baby in Austria.

 In Austria, public insurance includes dental care, however, the particulars of dental care coverage vary.
 Generally, this covers cleanings and fillings, but you should check with your insurance carrier to confirm this first.
+You can read more about this in our guide to dentists in Austria.

 In Austria, public health insurance includes eye care, but your insurance company might have its own definition of necessary care.
 Therefore, you may end up having a higher co-payment for your glasses.
 With this in mind, be sure to verify the particulars with your insurance company first.
 That way, you can avoid any unforeseen costs further down the line.